 Constraints of the spatial object type Sea

 Sea is defined at Mean High Water.
 This constraint can be relaxed if there is not significant tidal variation in water level.

+Spatial object types of type Sea shall have only one value for the extent attribute.

 15.1.3.
 Marine Circulation Zone (MarineCirculationZone)